info340c-sp24/project-group-8/README.md

 ## Problem Description
 [1] Provide an overview of the general topic or question of interest

+The general topic of interest is fitness and tracking workouts for those with differing workout plans, such as cutting weight or bulking weight.
+Currently, the health and fitness industry lacks a comprehensive guide for individuals who have diverse fitness goals.

 [2] Identify an information technology problem in that space

+Usually, existing fitness tracking apps provide generic plans and are lacking more personalized recommendations, as well as tailored analytics to individual fitness journeys.
+In addition to this, there is often a lack of automation with fitness plans, as well as too much data input expected from the user - which de-motivates individuals from using the app.

 [3] Identify at least 1 previous or existing attempt to solve this problem

+One previous attempt to solve this problem would be FitBit, a company that uses a wireless wrist band to track user data and workouts, which is intended to automatically log data onto an app.
+However, numerous reports have come out which have shown repeated issues with connectivity with the band.
+Also, individuals face challenges with accessing tailored workout plans, which calls for a solution that integrates analytics, personalized recommendations, as well as scientific workout plans for an enhanced fitness experience.

 ## App Description